 3. Networking Modes

 3.1.
-What ways are there to expose the Nginx application to the outeside world.
+What ways are there to expose the Nginx application to the outside world.
 What’s the difference between them.
 Name them and make clear difference.

 In Kubernetes, there are several ways to expose applications to the outside world.
 The main methods include: